isomerpages/bca-buildsg/_education-and-programmes/Students/iBuildSG Club.md

 <p>Are you a student curious about the Built Environment (BE) and the exciting
 careers it offers?</p>
 <p>The iBuildSG Club is for you!
 This BE-themed interest club is tailored
-for students from secondary schools, junior colleges, ITE, polytechnics and universities.</p>
+for students from secondary schools, junior colleges, ITEs, polytechnics and universities.</p>
 <p>As a member, you will receive updates on the Club's activities and exclusive
 competitions just for members.
 Best of all, it’s free to join!
 Click